ballerina-platform/module-ballerinax-openai.audio/docs/spec/sanitations.md

    - **Updated**:
       - Removed the `default` parameter

-   - **Reason**: This change is done as a workaround for ballerina openapi tool not allowing to generate the client.
+   - **Reason**: This change is done as a workaround for ballerina openapi tool not allowing to generate the client until the openAPI tool supports v3.1.x schemas

 2. **Modified the specifications to use named schemas instead of inline schemas**